 - the right of every state to lead its national existence free from external interference, subversion or coercion;

 - non-interference in the internal affairs of one another;

 - settlement of differences or disputes in a peaceful manner;

-- renunciation of threat or use of force; and
+- renunciation of threats or the use of force; and

-The heads of the ASEAN Member States came to a collective agreement in 2003 to form an ASEAN Community.
-The ASEAN Community comprises three separate pillars: the ASEAN Security Community (ASC), the ASEAN Economic Community (AEC) and the ASEAN Socio-Cultural Community.
+The heads of ASEAN Member States came to a collective agreement in 2003 to form an ASEAN Community.
+The ASEAN Community comprises three separate pillars: the ASEAN Security Community (ASC), the AEC and the ASEAN Socio-Cultural Community.

 i The ASC

-The aims of the ASC are to ensure that ASEAN Member States enjoy peaceful and harmonious relations with each other in a just, democratic and harmonious environment.5 The Community itself is to be built on foundations laid down by earlier ASEAN treaties and political agreements entered into by the ASEAN Member States.
+The aims of the ASC are to ensure that ASEAN Member States enjoy peaceful and cordial relations with each other in a just, democratic and harmonious environment.6 The Community itself is to be built on foundations laid down by earlier ASEAN treaties and political agreements entered into by the Member States.
 These earlier key treaties and political agreements include:

-- the Zone of Peace, Freedom and Neutrality Declaration;7
+- the Zone of Peace, Freedom and Neutrality Declaration;8

-- the Treaty of Amity and Cooperation in Southeast Asia;9
+- the Treaty of Amity and Cooperation in Southeast Asia;10

-- the ASEAN Declaration on the South China Sea;10
+- the ASEAN Declaration on the South China Sea;11

-- the Treaty on the Southeast Asia Nuclear Weapon-Free Zone;11
+- the Treaty on the Southeast Asia Nuclear Weapon-Free Zone;12

 ii The AEC